yalematta/WomenWhoCode/README.md

 * [ ] add a character limit to the option stuff

 Timeline:
-* [X] Member will see posts in priority based on location and interest based data:
+* [ ] Member will see posts in priority based on location and interest based data and location settings
-  * [ ] The timeline will be a listview and fragment
-  * [ ] Initial timeline details for each member will include posts (we'll prepop this based on user's personalization info and location settings)
 * [ ] On click of an listview post will take them to the details view of that feature.